-I am a certified family law specialist with two decades of legal experience.
-I understand that domestic violence accusations are not always made in good faith, and that they can be used to affect child custody terms and other aspects of divorce proceedings.
+I am a certified family law specialist with over two decades of legal experience.
+I understand that domestic violence accusations are not always made in good faith and that they can be used to affect child custody terms and other aspects of divorce proceedings.
 I have also seen many cases in which so-called “domestic violence” was actually used in self-defense, after the accuser struck first.

 My job is to help you tell your side of the story and to help the judge in your case see things your way.